 A CPA is generally viewed as an expert in their field and may be more qualified than a regular accountant in performing specific auditing or taxation tasks.
 For example, only a CPA can file audited financial statements with the US Securities and Exchange Commission (SEC).
 They can also represent a business client facing an audit by the IRS.

 Speaking of CPAs, you may have seen this term used interchangeably with accountant.
-While all CPAs are accounting professionals, less than half of accountants have gone on to obtain CPA certification, according to data extrapolated from the US Bureau of Labor Statistics (BLS) and National Association of State Boards of Accountancy (NASBA).
+Even though there are tons of advantages being a certified accountant, less than half of accountants have gone on to obtain CPA certification, according to data extrapolated from the US Bureau of Labor Statistics (BLS) and National Association of State Boards of Accountancy (NASBA).

 A bookkeeper’s work includes preparing your financial reports and handling the day-to-day recording of financial transactions for your business.
 Their tasks are essential to keep your organization up and running without going into the red.
 A lot of bookkeepers work with online bookkeeping software like QuickBooks.